Donald Trump: Real estate

-In 1992, Trump, his siblings Maryanne, Elizabeth, and Robert, and his cousin John W. Walter formed All County Building Supply & Maintenance Corp, each with a 20 percent share.
-The company had no offices and is alleged to have been a shell company for paying the vendors providing services and supplies for Trump's rental units, then billing those services and supplies to Trump Management with markups of 20-50 percent and more.
-The owners shared the proceeds generated by the markups.
-The increased costs were used to get state approval for increasing the rents of his rent-stabilized units.
-In January 1994, the siblings formed Apartment Management Associates and took over the management fees formerly collected by Trump Management.
-As well as inflating rents, the schemes served to transfer assets from Fred Trump to his children and nephew and lower the tax burden.
+In 1992 and 1994, Trump, working with several relatives, formed a shell company for paying the vendors providing services and supplies for Trump's rental units, then billing those services and supplies to Trump Management with significant markups; the increased costs were used to get state approval for increasing the rents of his rent-stabilized units.
+Besides inflating rents, the schemes served to transfer assets from Fred to his children and nephew and lower their tax burden.